saoyanghew/saoyanghew/README.md

 This is a space where I provide and share code on items related to areas of research that I'm interested in: actuarial studies, financial and insurance mathematics, machine learning and econometric methods.

-I code in R, Python, SQL, Julia, and C++, and have extensive knowledge in other proprietary software for statistical modelling as well!
-This includes Stata, MATLAB, EViews, SAS and more.

-I am also keen to learn more about other areas that employ mathematical modelling and statistical methods - e.g., infectious diseases modelling, social network analysis and computational neuroscience.
+I am also keen to learn more about other areas that employ mathematical modelling and statistical methods.

 <!---
 saoyanghew/saoyanghew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.